But you can fix them.

 Undoubtedly, you’ve seen this in action.
 Your board holds a meeting, and two hours later nothing has happened.
 The overconfident loudmouths steer the conversation in whatever direction they want, often being scared to engage on real issues they’re uninformed about, while the most informed attendees find it hard to get a word in.

-The people who talked the most feel like they really contributed and got things done, and the board members who want to see the business be truely productive have left feeling discouraged.
+The people who talked the most feel like they really contributed and got things done and the board members who want to see the business be truly productive have left feeling discouraged.
 This then becomes a vicious cycle, and you start to notice the results.

 So how do you fix this?
 You’re the on the board for a reason, you have the authority, you can make things happen.
 There are plenty of ways, but the first thing you need to learn to do is speak up, be authoritative, be focused, and be polite about it.
 Without asserting yourself, those loudmouths will take over again, and the whole cycle will spin on.